jonathandion/awesome-emails/README.md

 - [SparkPost](https://www.sparkpost.com/) - Your application’s emails: Delivered on time and to the inbox.
 - [Mautic](https://mautic.com/) - Mautic Marketing Automation.
 Build smarter campaigns – and build them faster – with marketing automation that’s quick to learn, simple to use, and easy to iterate.
 - [Mailgun](https://www.mailgun.com/) - Transactional Email API Service For Developers.
+- [SMTPfast](https://smtpfa.st/) - Transactional email API and SMTP relay with contact management, broadcasts and a free tier.
 - [eSputnik](https://esputnik.com/en) - eSputnik is a marketing automation system trusted by more than 30 thousand loyal customers worldwide to send more than a billion emails every month.
 - [Postmark](https://postmarkapp.com) - Lightning fast delivery for your application emails.
 Postmark delivers your transactional email to customers on time, every time.
 - [ImprovMX](https://improvmx.com/) - Create free email aliases for your domain name.